prikhi/pencil/docs/source/reference/behaviors.rst

 Fill
 ----

-This behaviour sets the "fill" and "fill-opacity" attributes of the target SVG objects that can be filled with colour.
+This behavior sets the "fill" and "fill-opacity" attributes of the target SVG objects that can be filled with color.

 Target object
 ^^^^^^^^^^^^^

-Any SVG object that can be filled with colour.
+Any SVG object that can be filled with color.

 XML syntax
 ^^^^^^^^^^